Makerfabs/Makerfabs-Lora-AC-Dimmer/readme.md

 Factory firmware use this library.

 If you need to send Lora to debug AC Dimmer, you can use the code in "Makerfabs-Lora-AC-Dimmer/example/RadioLib-demo/transmit/transmit.ino".
 With Maduino Lora Radio, or another Marduino Lora device based on 328p.

 Of course, two AC Dimmers can also be used, one as the sender and one as the receiver.

 AC Dimmer's Phase cutting is controlled by a plaintext Lora message

 ![LoRa_AC_dimmer_003](md_pic/LoRa_AC_dimmer_003.jpg)

-### example\RadioHead-demo

-Using RadioHead's Lora library, tests found that it seemed impossible to communicate with RadioLib.
-RadioHead may not be available under ESP32.
-(Not sure, maybe my configuration is wrong.)

-With Maduino Lora Radio, or another Marduino Lora device based on 328p.
-Of course, two AC Dimmers can also be used, one as the sender and one as the receiver.

 ## Lora Instruction